-Rheumatoid arthritis (RA) is a systemic inflammatory condition that causes joint pain, swelling, and inflammation.
+Rheumatoid arthritis (RA) commonly causes joint pain, swelling, and inflammation.
 However, some people with RA will develop skin rashes.
 These can occur due to hives, vasculitis, and many other causes.

 RA is a chronic autoimmune disease that can affect many other parts or systems of the body, including the skin, lungs, eyes, digestive, nervous, and cardiac systems.
 RA requires medical interventions to help alleviate symptoms and prevent joint damage.